monome/monome.github.io/twenty.md

 ![](image/20/0712-shower.jpg)

-december 2007, philadelphia &mdash; michael i am sorry we probably wrecked your bathroom with all of the silkscreening washouts.
+december 2007, philadelphia &mdash; michael i am sorry we wrecked your bathroom with all of the silkscreening washouts.

 ![](image/20/1707-pool.jpg)